Recovering closed-loop recycled metals from end-of-life printed circuit boards to enable circular and traceable supply chains.

 As the planet’s natural reserves of critical metals like copper, cobalt, nickel and lithium deplete, mining is no longer a sustainable method to source them.
 Reliance on foreign supplies can create supply chain vulnerabilities.

-As awareness of environmental issues such as the global e-waste challenge increases, consumers are becoming more intentional and choosing to purchase from companies that use sustainable and ethical materials.
+As awareness of environmental issues such as the global e-waste challenge increases, consumers are becoming more intentional and choosing to purchase from companies that use sustainable materials.

 Gold